Baked Chorizo Mac And Cheese

 - Cook the pasta according to directions on the packaging, minus one minute (it will continue cooking later on in the oven.)
 Drain the pasta and rinse it with cold water so it doesn't stick together.
 Set aside.

-- In a skillet, cook the ground chorizo.
-Make sure to break it up as it cooks so that the chorizo is nice and crumbly.
+- Cook the ground chorizo in a cast iron or heavy skillet.
+Make sure to break the meat up as it cooks so that it is nice and crumbly.
 Once the meat is cooked through, drain it on a paper towel lined baking sheet.